EdOverflow/security-template/index.md

 ## Third-Party Services

 {{ site.company_name }} uses the following third-party services.
-If you discover an issue, please make sure to report it to the service's security team.
+If you discover an issue in one of these services, please make sure to report it to the appropriate security team.

 <!-- Insert list of third-party services here. -->